friendkak/kaggle-zillow-aws/README.md

 ## Task and approach
 The data are already curated by Kaggle.
 We will first do a study of data integrity and decide if any columns are substantially missing.
 This is a regression task, so we will begin by using the Sagemaker built-in models.
 Then we will try using GLM models using either R or H2O.
 Finally, we will try a feed-forward NN using torch or tensorflow.
 The team will split of work based on modelling technique.
 While the goal of the project is to find a competitive model for the Kaggle leaderboard, part of the study is to attempt to see whether a deep learning approach is superior to a feature engineering approach.

+An additional complication is that the prediction task is to predict the model errors of different Zillow models for six different time periods.
+The same homes are tracked for study.
+Given our belief that all the Zillow models belong to the same parametric family, we will try to design a multitask problem in order to share parameters across the time periods.

+## Additional sources of data

+The Case-Schiller price index is published and is an advanced attempt to understand the price trend over time for various Metropolitan areas.
+It may be handy to join this data.